Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-In this case, the exact forward model $F$ provides the Poisson's ratio of a given lattice.
+\textbf{Inverse design of Poisson's ratio}\\ In this case, the exact forward model $F$ provides the Poisson's ratio of a given lattice.
 To determine $\pr$, $F$ performs $40$ iterations of direct stiffness with $\delta = \frac{0.01}{40}$, leading to a total compression in height of $0.01$ (i.e. 1\%).
 We choose the loss function

 where $\nu^\text{target} = -0.5$ is the target Poisson's ratio.
-All other parameters are as in \cref{SI:exp_stiff}.
+All other parameters are as in ``Inverse design of effective elastic modulus'' in the supplemental experimental procedures.
 In addition, the list of crossing beams is recalculated every $10$ iterations to ensure a valid lattice material after inverse design has finished.